-Massachusetts had higher average wages than the LTS in 10 of 11 occupational categories tracked by the Index and higher average wages than the U.S. overall in all 11 categories.
-The gap between Massachusetts and both the LTS and U.S. is even larger in terms of overall wages than within any occupational category, at 20.1% higher than the LTS and 22.6% higher than the U.S., indicating that Massachusetts has a larger percentage of its employment in high paying occupational categories.
-Below we highlight certain key occupational categories.
+Massachusetts had higher average wages than the LTS and the U.S. overall in all occupational categories tracked by the Index, with the exception of Social Services, where average wages in Massachusetts were 2.8% lower than the LTS average.
+The gap between Massachusetts and the LTS in overall wages is even larger than in any specific category.
+This indicates that Massachusetts has a larger percentage of its employment in high paying occupational categories.
+Below we highlight certain key occupational categories:

 - Business, Financial, and Legal Occupations earn an average wage of $112,544 in Massachusetts, higher than any other occupational category.
 This is 8.8% and 14.3% higher than their counterparts in the LTS and U.S. respectively.
 More than 500,000 workers in Massachusetts hold such an occupation.